enpm611/project-application-template/README.md

 python scripts/scraping_issues.py
 ```

-This script uses GitHub's API to pull issues and saves them as `poetry.json`.
+This script uses GitHub's API to pull issues and saves them as `poetry.json` in the `data/` folder.

 ---